Chamber music: parliamentary string quartet brings harmony to the Commons

 Known as the Statutory Instruments, the ensemble of Labour MP Thangam Debbonaire, Channel 4 News presenter Cathy Newman, councillor Katherine Chibah and Emily Benn, former general election candidate and granddaughter of former Labour MP Tony Benn, were given permission to play in the chamber on Tuesday evening by Speaker John Bercow.

-After the spectacle, Mrs Debbonaire said music can encourage people to see “different perspectives” in politics.
+After the spectacle, in which they performed part of Debussy’s String Quartet in G Minor, Mrs Debbonaire said music can encourage people to see “different perspectives” in politics.

 “It’s a way of getting a different perspective on your life, and goodness knows politics could do with different perspectives at the moment,” she told the Press Association.